iRise-Team/damage_severity_classifier/README.md

 - From scratch model file(.h5, .hdf5) uploaded here: https://drive.google.com/file/d/1bRCByaqhQkJP2-fld9kK941Rec-0N6J5/view?usp=sharing

-Android App source code is under the DamageDetectionApp directory.
+Android App source code is under the 'android' branch directory.
-To use it, just download and then import the project from that DamageDetectionApp on Android Studio
+To use it, just download and then import the project from that branch on Android Studio